 But best of all, the resort is surrounded by spectacular mountain scenery and rice paddies that seem to have no end in sight.
-If you like getting away from it all, you're going to absolutely love this place and will probably want to come back here more than once.
-It's also the perfect place to be in a clothes free environment and close to nature.
+If you like getting away from it all, you're going to love this place and will probably want to come back here more than once.
+It's also the perfect place to be in an environment close to nature and clothes free.

-You also need to keep in mind that the area around Chiang Mai can be somewhat cooler than in Bangkok and Phuket, especially during the months of November to February.
+It would help if you also kept in mind that the area around Chiang Mai can be somewhat more relaxed than in Bangkok and Phuket, especially from November to February.
 If necessary, you and the family can cool off in the pool should the heat become a little unbearable.

 While the Oriental Village naturist resort in Chiang Mai offers you all the creature comforts and unrestricted movement in their twelve simplistic, but charming cottages, you're not compelled to remove your clothing.
-There's also absolutely no need to worry whatsoever, as the amiable and efficient management runs to perfection by Paolo and Arthur and the wonderful staff.
+There's also absolutely no need to worry whatsoever, as the amiable and efficient management runs to perfection by Paolo and Arthur and their delightful staff.
 They'll attend to your every request.

 What's great about this place, you get to meet some new friends and enjoy this naturist resort in Chaing Mai to the fullest.
-And for those of you who love wandering around some of the real hidden gems in this part of the world, there's an interesting cave known as Muang On, well worth visiting and only a few minutes away from the resort.
+For those who love exploring some real hidden gems in this part of the world, there's a compelling cave known as Muang On.
+It's well worth visiting, and it's only a few minutes away from the resort.

 Don't hesitate to ask the owners, who are willing to offer you an array of daily trips to the surrounding local attractions, including the nearby Sankampaeng hot springs.
-And just a little way behind the resort is an interesting temple which is within easy walking distance.
+And just a little way behind the resort is a fascinating temple which is within easy walking distance.

 The Sankampaeng National Park is another major attraction you may want to go and visit.
 For it is there you will come across some fascinating hot springs.
 You'll find the park with its hot springs located seven kilometres from the resort.

 One of Thailand's most famous temples is right here in Chiang Mai.
-The temple with its enormous stairway (leading almost to heaven) is known as Wat Phrathat Doi Suthep.
-If you have the energy to climb the stairs, you'll be well rewarded with some spectacular views of the city as well as the surrounding countryside.
+The temple, with its enormous stairway (leading almost to heaven), is known as Wat Phrathat Doi Suthep.
+If you have the energy to climb the stairs, you'll get well rewarded with some spectacular views of the city as well as the surrounding countryside.

 The Tiger Camp is only thirty minutes away from the naturist resort.
 It's where you'll get to see and caress, not only some of nature's big beautiful beasts but also many of their younger offspring too.
 And all this in an extremely controlled environment.
-To make things easy for you, the resort offers the option of a shuttle service to the camp.
+The resort offers the option of a shuttle service to the camp to make things a little easy for you.

 And an excursion to Northern Thailand cannot be without a visit to an Elephant Camp, and what better place to see these enormous creatures, than in Chiang Mai.
 While there are many places around here to view them, one location is just fifteen kilometres away from the resort.
 It would be the perfect outing for the whole family.

-Rock Climbing is another adrenaline-charged adventure sport you can try your hand (legs and body) at.
-The Crazy Horse Buttress in Chiang Mai is northern Thailand's best-developed crag.
+Rock Climbing is another adrenaline-charged adventure sport you can try your hand at (or legs and body).
+The Crazy Horse Buttress in Chiang Mai in northern Thailand's's best-developed crag.
 It has about 150 routes you can use.
 And best of all, it's only five kilometres from the Oriental Village.
-If you're planning to climb, simply ask the resort to provide you with a guide.
+If you're planning to climb, ask the resort to provide you with a guide.
 They will also gladly supply you with equipment as well and any other climbing material you may need.

 And if rock climbing doesn't quite float your boat, you can go and enjoy a unique rainforest adventure experience, known as the Flight of the Gibbon.
-For that, you'll be securely strapped from one of two wooden bridges for the start of a five-kilometre zip-line.
-From there you'll be taken on a journey through some of northern Thailand's most amazing jungle ecosystem.
-Simply give it your best shot.
+For that, you'll get securely strapped from one of two wooden bridges for the start of a five-kilometre zip-line.
+From there, you take on a journey through some of northern Thailand's most fantastic jungle ecosystem.
+Give it your best shot.